-To complement the ongoing food chemistry posts, this supplementary series is going to be looking at the key chemicals (or families of chemicals) that give alcoholic drinks their characteristics.
-The first in the series looks at some of the families of chemicals in red wine which contribute towards its colour and flavour, with more detail provided in the post below.
+To complement the ongoing food chemistry posts, this supplementary series is going to look at the key chemicals (or families of chemicals) that give alcoholic drinks their characteristics.
+The first in the series looks at some of the families of chemicals in red wine that contribute towards its colour and flavour, with more detail provided in the post below.

 Red wine has been espoused over the years for its supposed health benefits, from claims that it could let us live to 150, to assertions that chemicals within it can help prevent cancer.
 Whilst these are no doubt a very pleasant means to justify a glass of wine (or several), how correct are they?
 Similarly, ‘tannins’ are commonly mentioned in wine circles when discussing the flavour and quality of wines, but what are tannins, and what effect do they have on the quality of the wine?

 In general, red wine is a complex mix of a large number of chemicals; there’s no exact figure, but estimates range from around 800 different compounds to over 1000.
 An average red wine will contain 86% water, and 12% ethyl alcohol.
 Glycerol (also known as glycerin) makes up around 1%, with a variety of acids making up an additional 0.4%.
 Compounds referred to as tannins and phenolics comprise just 0.1% of your average red wine – but it’s to these we’ll look when examining the contributing compounds to colour and flavour.

 First, we should explain what phenolic compounds are.
 Phenol, shown below, is the simplest example of a phenolic compound.
 It consists of a hydroxyl group (an oxygen atom bonded to a hydrogen atom) bonded to a benzene ring, which contains six carbons.
 The phenolic compounds in wine are somewhat more complicated than this, but they’ll all include several phenol units in their structures.